A Linear Time Algorithm for the $3$-neighbour Traveling Salesman Problem on Halin graphs and extensions: Introduction

 \section{Introduction}

-The Travelling Salesman Problem (TSP) is to find a least cost Hamilton cycle in an edge weighted graph.
-It is of the most widely studied combinatorial optimization problems and is well-known to be NP-hard.
-The TSP model has been used to formulate a wide variety of applications.
-For details we refer the reader to the well-known books~\cite{Applegate2011,Cook2012, Gutin2002-2,Lawler1985, Reinelt1994} as well as the following papers~\cite{Balas2006,Ergun2006,Larusic2014,Larusic2012}.
+The Travelling Salesman Problem (TSP) is to find a least cost Hamiltonian cycle in an edge weighted graph.
+It is one of the most widely studied combinatorial optimization problems and is well-known to be NP-hard.
+The TSP model has been used in a wide variety of applications.
+For details we refer the reader to the well-known books~\cite{Applegate2011,Cook2012, Gutin2002-2,Lawler1985, Reinelt1994} as well as the papers~\cite{Balas2006,Ergun2006,Larusic2014,Larusic2012}.

 For some applications, more than linear combinations of distances between consecutive nodes are desirable in formulating an objective function.
-Consider the problem of determining an optimal routing of a unmanned aerial vehicle (UAV) which has a list of targets at specific locations.
+Consider the problem of determining an optimal routing of an unmanned aerial vehicle (UAV) which has a list of targets at specific locations.
 This can be modelled as a TSP which requires a tour that minimizes the distance travelled.
-However, such a model this neglects to factor in the physical limitations of the vehicle, such as turn radius or momentum.
-To illustrate this idea, in Figure~\ref{fig:figure1} we give a Hamilton path, in Figure~\ref{fig:figure2} we give the corresponding flight path, and Figure~\ref{fig:figure3} shows a route which is longer but can be travelled at a greater speed and hence reducing the overall travel time.
+However, such a model neglects to take into account the physical limitations of the vehicle, such as turn radius or momentum.
+To illustrate this idea, in Figure~\ref{fig:figure1} we give a Hamiltonian path, in Figure~\ref{fig:figure2} we give the corresponding flight path, and Figure~\ref{fig:figure3} shows a route which is longer but can be travelled at a greater speed and hence reducing the overall travel time.
 To model the traversal time, we can introduce penalties for pairs of (not necessarily adjacent) edges to force a smooth curve for its traversal.
-In this paper we consider a generalization of the TSP which can be used to model similar situations and contains many variations of the TSP, such as the angle-metric TSP~\cite{Aggarwal2000}, Dubins TSP~\cite{Ny12} and the TSP~\cite{Balas95} as special cases.
+In this paper we consider a generalization of the TSP which can be used to model similar situations and contains many variations of the TSP, such as the angular-metric TSP~\cite{Aggarwal2000} and the TSP~\cite{Balas95} as special cases.

+Let $G=(V,E)$ be an undirected graph on the node set $V=\{0,1,\ldots ,n-1\}$ with the convention that all indices used hereafter are taken modulo $n$.
+For each edge $(i,j) \in E$ a nonnegative cost $c_{ij}$ is given.
+Let $\mathcal{F}$ be the set of all tours (Hamiltonian cycles) in $G$ and let $\tau=(v_0,v_1,\ldots ,v_{n-1},v_0)\in \mathcal{F}$.
+Note that a tour $\tau$ can be represented either by its sequence (permutation) of the vertices, or by the sequence, or simply the set, of edges it traverses.
+In this paper, it is usually more convenient to work with the edge representation.